akshaynagpal/w2n/README.md

-# Word to Number
+# Word to Number i18n

-This is a Python module to convert number words (eg. twenty one) to numeric digits (21).
+This is the i18n extension Python module to convert number words (eg. twenty one) to numeric digits (21).
 It works for positive numbers upto the range of 999,999,999,999 (i.e. billions) Below is the installation, usage and other details of this module.